-19 Creative Customer Segmentation Examples for Ecommerce
+19 Customer Segmentation Examples Your eCommerce Business Needs

 Back in the day, after the end of my Master’s first semester exams, I was waiting for the results of Marketing 101.
 I was certain I had aced the exam, so I was pretty much waiting to be crowned prom queen without further ado.

 I got 65%, which, considering my hard work, felt like I was Coyote and my plans for Road Runner had failed again.

 I went to see the Professor.
 He went through my paper quickly, stumbled across this exercise and then said “Oh, yes, right here, your entire campaign is addressed to everyone.
 That’s what cost you.”

 The question was about the STP methodology (: Segmentation-Targeting-Positioning) of a company selling paint.

 I had thought that, since everyone needs to paint their walls every now and then, and saw no other group prevailing, the entire market was their potential market.
 (Spoiler alert: I was wrong)

 On my way home I kept telling myself that I will make the most out of this mistake, getting back what it deprived me of at the time (a high grade on a course I had studied so hard, done every optional assignment, etc.).